Life on Venus: Speculative biochemistry of Venusian life

-Conventional water-based biochemistry is nearly impossible in Venusian conditions.
+Conventional water-based biochemistry was claimed to be impossible in Venusian conditions.
 In June 2021, calculations of water activity levels in Venusian clouds based on data from space probes showed these to be two magnitudes too low at the examined places for any known extremophile bacteria to survive.
+Alternative calculations based on the estimation of energy costs of obtaining hydrogen in Venus conditions compared to Earth conditions indicate only minor (6.5%) additional energy expenditure during Venusian photosynthesis of glucose.

-In August 2021, it was suggested that even the saturated hydrocarbons are unstable in ultra-acid conditions of Venusian clouds, making cell-based Venusian life concepts problematic.
+In August 2021, it was suggested that even saturated hydrocarbons are unstable in ultra-acid conditions of Venusian clouds, making cellular membranes of Venusian life concepts problematic.
 Instead, it was proposed that Venusian "life" may be based on self-replicating molecular components of "red oil" – a known class of substances consisting of a mixture of polycyclic carbon compounds dissolved in concentrated sulfuric acid.
+Conversely, in September 2024 it was reported what while short-chain fatty acids are unstable in concentrated sulfuric acid, it is possible to construct their acid-stable analogs capable of bilayer membrane formation by replacing carboxylic groups with sulfate, amine or phosphate groups.
+Also, 19 of the 20 protein-making amino acids (with the exception of tryptophan) and all nucleic acids are stable under Venusian cloud conditions.

-In December 2021, it was suggested Venusian life – as the chemically most plausible cause – may photochemically produce ammonia from available chemicals, resulting in life-bearing droplets becoming a slurry of ammonium sulfite with less acidic pH of 1.
-These droplets would deplete sulfur dioxide in upper cloud layers as they settle down, explaining the observed distribution of sulfur dioxide in atmosphere of Venus, and may make the clouds no more acidic than some extreme terrestrial environments that harbor life.
+In December 2021, it was suggested Venusian life – as the chemically most plausible cause – may photochemically produce ammonia from available chemicals, resulting in life-bearing droplets becoming a slurry of ammonium sulfite with a less acidic pH of 1.
+These droplets would deplete sulfur dioxide in upper cloud layers as they settle down, explaining the observed distribution of sulfur dioxide in the atmosphere of Venus, and may make the clouds no more acidic than some extreme terrestrial environments that harbor life.

 Speculative life cycles of Venusian life

 The hypothesis paper in 2020 has suggested the microbial life of Venus may have a two-stage life cycle.
 The metabolically active part of such a cycle would have to happen within cloud droplets to avoid a fatal loss of liquid.
-After such droplets grow large enough to sink under the force of gravity, organisms would fall with them into hotter lower layers and desiccate, becoming small and light enough to be raised again to the habitable layer by small-scale turbulence.
+After such droplets grow large enough to sink under the force of gravity, organisms would fall with them into hotter lower layers and desiccate, becoming small and light enough to be raised again to the habitable layer by gravity waves at a timescale of approximately a year.

 The hypothesis paper in 2021 has criticized the concept above, pointing to the large stagnancy of lower haze layers in Venus making return from the haze layer to relatively habitable clouds problematic even for small particles.
 Instead, an in-cloud evolution model was proposed where organisms are evolving to become maximally absorptive (dark) for the given amount of biomass and the darker, solar-heated areas of cloud are kept afloat by thermal updrafts initiated by organisms itself.
+Alternatively, microorganisms can be kept aloft by negative photophoresis effect.